Multi-Antenna Jamming in Covert Communication: AN Transmission and detection Strategies for Antennas at Bob

+which is maximized when Bob employ an MRC and the AN noise transmission is in the direction of Willie. \end{IEEEproof}

-\begin{remark}[\emph{The case which $M=N$.}] In case the jammer and Bob have the same number of antennas, the sub-optimal schemes suggested herein are not applicable due to the fact that $\b{H}_{jb}$ and $\b{H}_{jb}^T$ are full rank matrices with probability $1$.
+\begin{remark}[\emph{The case $M=N$}] In case the jammer and Bob have the same number of antennas, the sub-optimal schemes suggested herein are not applicable due to the fact that $\b{H}_{jb}$ and $\b{H}_{jb}^\dagger$ are square matrices and thus a null-space does not exist for them.
 Therefore, other types of schemes must be performed.
-We note that in any case, the jammer or Bob can always degenerate one or more antennas to apply the suggested schemes. \end{remark}
+We note that in any case, one can use either Corollary \ref{cor-sub-optimal v for c=MRC} or Corollary \ref{cor-sub-optimal c for v=to Willie} as a possible scheme. \end{remark}